 One of the big stories early in 2015 was the bankruptcy of the Lifestyle Lift company.
 This was a very good thing for both patients and the plastic surgery industry.
-This was never a good operation and many unwitting patients were hoodwinked into thinking they were getting a really effective operation by a real (as in board certified) plastic surgeon.
+This was never a good operation and many unwitting patients were hoodwinked into thinking they were getting a really effective operation by a real (as in board-certified or board-eligible) plastic surgeon.
 In almost all cases neither were the case.
 The bottom line is that this company was focused on profit and not patient care or patient outcomes.
 So to this company, we can say good riddance!

 Sientra breast implants in limbo

 Another story that broke in the latter part of 2015 was issues with the quality of Sientra breast implants, which were being manufactured in Brazil.
 As a result, the company is not, at this time, making their products available.
 For most of us, this is no big deal as Sientra only had less than 10 % of the silicone breast implant market.
 It was never a player alongside the likes of Allergan or Mentor and we never used them.
 But, from where I sit, there was always a bit of irrational exuberance with how some prominent plastic surgeons latched onto these.

 The company’s CEO raised significant capital just before the quality issues came to light (and its stock plummeted more than 80%).
 This has come under scrutiny and is now the subject of a class action lawsuit.
 When and whether Sientra will start providing implants again is uncertain but this is one of those stories where things will probably end up where they should be.
 Fortunately, this has little or no impact on patient care or availability of quality silicone breast implants.

 My Predictions for 2016